lanceengland/lanceengland.github.io/_posts/2020-11-06-side-quests.markdown

 ---
 date: 2020-11-06
-title: "Side Quests"
+title: "Embrace the Side-Quests"
 ---
-# Side-Quests
+# Embrace the Side-Quests

 What are side-quests?
 In video games, they are tasks given to the player that have no direct bearing on the main story/campaign of the game.
 Completion of a side-quest often results in the acquisition of money, items, or unlocks another side-quest.